adminsend/ZTA/README.md

 ---
 ### ZTA-Prototyping

 As you see, none of the mentioned existing packages are open, vendor-independend or do implement the entire stack, proposed by NIST.
-SO with this said, this ia an approach to prototype the entire NIST stack as a POC, for testing and educational purpouses.
+So with this said, this is an approach to prototype the entire NIST stack as a POC, for testing and educational purpouses.

 #### Current status
 This is a early-code prototyping sketch for  the NIST SP 800-207 specs for a ZTA based security architecture.